An interview with Robert McCrum

 We return to air and dust.

-Send us a picture of yourself at the time the book was published.
+Send us a picture of yourself at the time My Year Off was published.
 Tell us what that year was like.

 This is me on the cover of the 1998 hardback edition of My Year Off.
 The year in which it came out was one of the happiest of my life.
 My first daughter Alice was a year old, and her sister, Isobel was on the way.